swiftlang/swift-evolution/proposals/0025-scoped-access-level.md

 ## Introduction

 Scoped access level allows to hide implementation details of a class or a class extension at the class/extension level, instead of a file.
-It is a concise expression of the intent that a particular part of a class or extension definition is there only to implement a public API for other classes or extensions, and must not be used directly anywhere outside of the scope of the class or the extension.
+It is a concise expression of the intent that a particular part of a class or extension definition is there only to implement a public API for other classes or extensions, and must not be used directly anywhere outside of the immediate scope of the class or the extension.

 ## Motivation